 In March 2013, Will published a comic novel, Bad Therapist: A Romance, about a mild-mannered New York City psychotherapist who falls in love with a blue alien from outer space.

 Will writes a regular column for the popular legal website, AboveTheLaw.com, as well as a blog of his own, The People's Therapist, reflecting a psychotherapist's take on the world.
-Two years after its launch, ThePeoplesTherapist.com has logged over a million individual views and now approaches three million.
-Because of his specialized background and the reach of his blog and other writings, Will sees many clients nationally and internationally all around the world via videochat technology.
+Two years after its launch, ThePeoplesTherapist.com had logged over a million individual views and now approaches three million.
+Because of his specialized background and the reach of his blog and other writings, Will sees many clients nationally and internationally all over the world, via videochat technology.